SeleniumHQ/seleniumhq.github.io/site_source_files/content/blog/2021/moving-to-libera-chat.md

 resigned as staff because of what they felt was a hostile takeover](https://fuchsnet.ch/freenode-resign-letter.txt).

-Freenode has always been seen as the home of Free and Open Software, so it was natural that you could find us on the #selenium channel there To maintain this openness, and inclusivity, we are moving our IRC Channel over to [Libera.chat](https://libera.chat).
+Freenode has always been seen as the home of Free and Open Software, so it was natural that you could find us on the #selenium channel there.
+To maintain this openness, and inclusivity, we are moving our IRC Channel over to [Libera.chat](https://libera.chat).
 It is has been created by the team that previously maintained Freenode.